GOOD - Will adjust to the canvas size

 Calculate a value between two other values

-is an abbreviation for linear interpolation and is used for easing (= changing progressively) from a start value into a stop value.
+lerp is an abbreviation for linear interpolation and is used for easing (= changing progressively) from a start value into a stop value.

 It is convenient for creating motion along a straight path and for drawing dotted lines.

-calculates start + (stop - start) * amt
+lerp(start, stop, amt) calculates start + (stop - start) * amt.

 - when

-is 0: returns start
+amt is 0: returns start

 - when